import localllm

 outPrediction(

-reasoning='Determining the absolute "10 most common first names in Japan" is complex as naming trends can shift, and data sources vary.
-However, based on general demographic data and historical popularity, certain names consistently rank high.
-Common Japanese names often follow traditional patterns or have meanings related to nature or virtues.
-I will list some of the most frequently cited and traditional popular names.',
+reasoning='Determining the absolute "10 most common" first names in Japan is complex as popularity can fluctuate and data sources vary.
+However, based on general demographic data and historical trends, certain names consistently rank high.
+Common Japanese names often follow traditional patterns or have meanings related to nature or virtue.
+I will list 10 names that are frequently cited as among the most popular or common in recent years.',

 )